-We can help you to sell Edward Seago artwork with a free valuation.
+We can help you to sell Edward Seago paintings with a free valuation.
 We are interested in purchasing original Oil Paintings and Watercolours by Edward Seago.
 Clients in the U.K., Europe, USA and worldwide regularly sell Edward Seago artwork to us.
 We offer a discreet, reliable service with swift payment avoiding 50% auction value fees taken between buyer and seller.

 Auction Value Pitfalls